saniap18/IS-IA1/Permutation Attack/README.md

 dictionary file: rockyou.txt

 This attack will find permutatations of the passwords in both wordlists.
-In this example, the combinations of the words will be with itself
+In this example, the combinations of the words will be created with itself